aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 These metrics are represented in a [Prometheus text format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md).

-You can use Prometheus or Amazon Managed Service for Prometheus to collect and store these metrics.
-In May 2020, CloudWatch added support for monitoring Prometheus metrics in CloudWatch Container Insights.
-So you can also use Amazon CloudWatch to monitor the EKS control plane.
-You can use [Tutorial for Adding a New Prometheus Scrape Target: Prometheus KPI Server Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-Setup-configure.html#ContainerInsights-Prometheus-Setup-new-exporters) to collect metrics and create CloudWatch dashboard to monitor your cluster’s control plane.
+You can collect and store metrics using Prometheus or Amazon Managed Service for Prometheus.
+Since May 2020, CloudWatch has supported monitoring Prometheus metrics through CloudWatch Container Insights, allowing you to also use Amazon CloudWatch for monitoring the EKS control plane.
+Follow the [tutorial for adding a new Prometheus scrape target](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-Setup-configure.html#ContainerInsights-Prometheus-Setup-new-exporters) to collect metrics and create a CloudWatch dashboard for your cluster’s control plane.

 You can find Kubernetes API server metrics  [here](https://github.com/kubernetes/apiserver/blob/master/pkg/endpoints/metrics/metrics.go).
 For example, `apiserver_request_duration_seconds` can indicate how long API requests are taking to run.